Azaze7/Azaze7/README.md

 ## 📊 GitHub Stats
 ⚠️ Though not a fully accurate reflection of what I ***can*** do, these graphs serve as a visual representation of what I have stored here on Github.

-🗄️ I tend to code my projects locally, exporting the finished proects to my repos for archive purposes.
-I'm working towards fixing this bad habit so that my code leaves and breathes on the net.
+🗄️ I tend to code my projects locally, exporting the finished ones to my repos for archive purposes.
+I'm working towards fixing this bad habit so that my code leaves and breathes on the net. :3

 <p align="center">
     <a href="https://github.com/Azaze7/Azaze7#gh-dark-mode-only"><img alt="Azaze7's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=Azaze7&show_icons=true&theme=dark#gh-dark-mode-only"></a>